 Your military veterinarian can provide further information about host country requirements.
 Pets have to be registered at the Veterinary Services, located on Panzer Kaserne, within 2 weeks of arrival to Stuttgart.
 You do not need to bring your pet in for this registration, just their health record and their rabies certificate.

 The Veterinary Treatment Facility (VTF) offers limited services by appointment only.
 Call the VTF first for emergencies during duty hours.
 After duty hours, the name and number of a designated civilian veterinarian will be left on their answering machine.
 It is a good idea to find a civilian veterinarian that you feel comfortable with that is located close to where you live.
-For more information visit the Stuttgart Veterinary Clinic website.

 German states have passed a Dangerous Dog Ordinance (DDO), placing restriction upon the ownership of certain types of dogs.
 Military and civilian personnel moving to Germany should weigh the requirements of the German DDO and owner responsibilities for dogs when making a decision to bring such dogs with them.